 FOX Bet Sports Betting is a joint venture between two powerhouses in the gambling and sports worlds.
 The Stars Group, which owns top poker site PokerStars, has joined forces with media giant Fox Sports to create this amalgamated offering.
-FOX Bet will launch in Michigan as a partner of the Little Traverse Bay Band of Odawa Indians.
+FOX Bet is partnered with the Little Traverse Bay Band of Odawa Indians.

 The FOX Bet betting app has all the bells and whistles that you’d expect from a joint effort from such large companies.
 In fact, the Stars Group already had an existing sportsbook platform prior to its union with Fox, so the site has plenty of experience behind it.